 I love curating a collection of both analog and digital media - I've been collecting records for over a decade and maintain a home server.
 Transhumanism is a motivating idea - I love science fiction and augmented reality.
 I still collect games and try to play as many as I can, but committing the time to play through an RPG is rare, and I've left far too many games incomplete or barely started.
 In recent years I have been more interested in modding and repairs of electronics - this led to bigger and bigger projects over time, where I've done everything from building my own arcade machine to repairing pinball machines to simply changing batteries in a twenty-five year old game cartridge.
 If only life gave me the time to pursue everything!

-I began an interest in photography in 2010 with the purchase of a Rebel XS.
-I now shoot with an EOS 6D, and recently began dabbling in film - Canon A-1 and Contax RTS.
+I began an interest in photography in 2010 with the purchase of a Canon Rebel XS.
+I now shoot with an EOS 6D, and have dabbled a bit in film - Canon A-1 and Contax RTS.

-During high school I began to identify more and more as a furry, and use that as my online persona, an anthropomorphic Siberian Husky.
-I live with my partner of three years in Massachusetts.
+I am a furry, and use my character as my online persona, an anthropomorphic Siberian Husky.
+I live with my partner of five years in Massachusetts.

 When I started this website in 2005, I was a not-yet-teenaged Nintendo gamer who loved Pokemon.
 My original online pseudonym was "Game Freak" - the development team behind the series.
 This website was born as the "Game Freak Network" - parked at a Freewebs space and sparked by a middle school friend who had also created a site to share things about videogames.
 I rehosted MIDI files from VGMusic, "best-of" charts from GameFAQs, shared some of my photography, embedded YouTube videos, and published a fictional scifi adventure starring my middle school friend circle.
 As time wore on and life got busier, I took up more hobbies and webhosting was no longer one of them.